Amejia481/Android-Resources/README.md

 # Android-development-tips
 Set of tips for Android developers

+##Android Studio Tools
+- [APK Analyzer][android_studio_apk_analyzer]  Give a X-ray look to your APK.
+- [Merged Manifest Viewer] [manifest_viewer] A clear view of your Manifest file of all the stuff that you didn't add there.

+Diagnose how your AndroidManifest.xml merges with your app dependences across your project build variants.

+## Great articles.
+- [How often should you update android studio][youtube_gaming]

+## Video demo of your app.

+In case my particular case each time that I upload an app to the Play Store, I use to add a video demo to it, I think many of you do the same.
+I find [Youtube gaming][youtube_gaming] an excellent app for this purpose.
+It was created basically for streaming and recording games, but you can use it ,for creating your video demo of you app.

 ##Designtime Layout Attributes
   An excellent way to keep your text values in Design time but remove in runtime.